uncleboof98/webchatapp/README.md

    You should see:
    "Server running on port 3000"
-   "Access the chat app at: http://localhost:3000" "Owner account: uncleboof / owner123"
+   "Access the chat app at: http://localhost:3000

 6. ACCESS THE APP
    --------------